Who’s Annie?

 Mike Topley - Owner and Logistics

 Originally from Titusville, NJ, Mike has lived in Lambertville since 2008.
-Mike is the current owner of Annie Hauls and worked under Jules’ tutelage for about 4 years before taking over in 2016.
-His fascination with art brings a necessary enthusiasm to his daily work ethic.
-In his free time, Mike is an active artist + musician making music + art under various pseudonyms.
+Mike is the current owner of Annie Hauls and worked under Jules’ guidance for many years before inheriting the company after his death in 2016.
+His fascination with the art and pop culture world brings a necessary enthusiasm to his daily work ethic and has put a lot of care in carrying on what he believes to be Jules’ vision for the company.
+A retired musician who still dabbles in making art under various pseudonyms, Mike lives in Lambertville and can be found at the local skatepark some weekends.

 IMG_0417.jpg